DTJF/libpruio/src/doc/_6_messages.md

 \Item{"failed executing Pru_Exit instructions"} The destructor failed to execute instructions to restore the subsystems initial state on the PRU. -> There's some internal error in the PRU instructions due to customization.
-Re-install or re-compile the libpruio library.
+Re-install or re-compile the \Proj library.

 \Item{"destructor warning: subsystems are NOT restored"} This is not an error but just a warning.
 The destructor didn't restore the subsystems